johnmidgley/opencola-alpha/README.md

 # OpenCola on Mobile

 We currently do not have native mobile apps.
-To access OpenCola on a mobile device, simply navigate to one of the (non-local) urls listed at startup (if you want to use https, see [Installing Certificate](#installing-certificates) below).
+To access OpenCola on a mobile device, simply navigate to one of the (non-local) urls listed at startup (if you want to use https, see [Installing Certificates](#installing-certificates) below).
 This works when on the same LAN as your server.
 To access anywhere, see the next section.

 # Accessing OpenCola from Anywhere